techcorpian/gmail-frontend/README.md

    * Inbox displays a list of received emails.
    * Search function allows you to find emails using keywords.
    * Emails can be archived, snoozed, or deleted.
-   * Snoozing an email moves it to the Snooze menu.
-   * Deleting an email moves it to the Trash menu.
    * Click on an email to view its detailed content.

 3. **Sent:**